WasmEdge/WasmEdge/docs/c_api.md

     Developers can limit the page size of memory instances by this configuration.
     When growing the page size of memory instances in WASM execution and exceeding the limited size, the page growing will fail.
-    This configuration is only effective in the `Interpreter` and `VM` contexts.
+    This configuration is only effective in the `Executor` and `VM` contexts.

     ```c
     WasmEdge_ConfigureContext *ConfCxt = WasmEdge_ConfigureCreate();